GeertjanWielenga/TypeScript/README.md

 <img src="images/typescript-coloring.png"/>

 A start has been made, as can be seen above.
+ANTLR lexer has been created, integrated, and a start has been made to setting syntax colorings, which can already be modified in the Options window.

 #### (c) Code Completion for TypeScript